miublue/merda/README.md

 # Merda

-Tiny interpreter in ~300 lines of code, made as a little exercise.
+Tiny interpreter in <300 lines of code, made as a little exercise.
 Merda literally means `shit`, reflecting the quality of the code.

 ## Compiling

-Dependencies: `make`, a D compiler (only tested with dmd and ldc).
+Dependencies: a D compiler (only tested with dmd and ldc).

 Compile with:
 ```sh